-If you’re thinking about trekking to Everest Base Camp then you, dear reader, have come to the right place.
+If you’re thinking about trekking to Everest Base Camp in Nepal then you, dear reader, have come to the right place.
 Hiking Everest Base Camp is a dream for many - and one more likely to be accomplished than standing on top of the highest mountain in the world.

 The trek to Base Camp kicks off in the town of Lukla in the Solukhumbu region of Nepal.
 From there, the camp is an approximate 130km, 11-day return trip.
 You don’t have to be a serious mountaineer to take the trip, but you do need a good level of fitness.
 You also need enough wanderlust in your blood to eye up an 11-day hike in Nepal and think “that sounds like a good idea”, which is certainly not the case for everyone on our lovely little planet.